 Remember, above all else, your health comes first.
 Seek medical assistance and make sure your doctor documents all injuries.

 The last thing you want after a bicycle accident is to say the wrong thing or make mistakes that could cost you the ability to pursue fair compensation.
-Calling an attorney covers your bases from the get-go and maximizes your chances of recovering fair compensation.
+Calling a Bicycle injury attorney covers your bases from the get-go and maximizes your chances of recovering fair compensation.

-What Types Of Damages Can One Recover From A Bicycle Accident Claim?
+What Types of Damages Can You Recover From a Bicycle Accident Claim?

 These cover financial suffering and include: